 “There is something about the outside of a horse that is good for the inside of a man.” – Winston S. Churchill

 Because we fail to the highest level of our training, there is training for all scenario analysis before entering the field of engagement the solder is prepaid to do as trained.
 That is how it must be, they have orders, they have a job to do.
 The engagement is real, the stakes are at their highest there is no margin for error, and there is only one thing they can think of, that which they are trained in.
-In engagement, in battle there was no time for sorrow, there was no time for forgiveness.
-The solders will be stoic, they will be indifferent to the images that is around them, to the losses, to the inner conflict.
-They cannot greave their loses, the loses of those close to them, there is no time, they only have the bandwidth to do as they are trained.
+In battle there was no time for sorrow, there was no time for forgiveness.
+The soldiers will be stoic, they will be indifferent to the images that are around them, to the losses, to the inner conflict.
+They cannot grieve their loss, the loss of those close to them, there is no time, they only have the bandwidth to do as they are trained.
 However, those images, those losses, the personal conflict remain to fester under the surface.
 They will never be the same.

 “You cannot now realize that you will ever feel better… And yet it is a mistake.
 You are sure to be happy again.”
 Abraham Lincoln

 Their deployments will end, they return to their families.
 Now those scenes of engagement return.
 Before engagement with the target, they were not trained on how to grieve, to forgive, to be forgiven.
 After deployment is when that training must start; after deployment, healing begins on the injuries that cannot be seen.
 When we hurt we all hurt those we love, that just the way it is.
 When a combat veteran comes home injured his family is also injured.
 It is just the way it is.
 The family is in the circle of pain but out of the circle of real communication, because they were not they, they don’t want to go there.

 What We Provide